-I am an Assistant Professor of Communication Studies at Vanderbilt University.
+I am an Associate Professor of Communication Studies at Vanderbilt University.
 My research explores rhetoric and intellectual culture in American history, particularly in the Gilded Age and Progressive Era.

-Some of James’s work that I explore in the book includes his 1878 lectures in Baltimore and Boston, Talks to Teachers on Psychology, The Varieties of Religious Experience, and Pragmatism.
+In the rest of the book I explore, among other things, James’s 1878 lectures in Baltimore and Boston, Talks to Teachers on Psychology, The Varieties of Religious Experience, and Pragmatism.
 I also explore James’s advocacy of psychical research, which remains an understudied aspect of his career.

 I have also edited a book with my friend Angela Ray of Northwestern University about marginalized intellectual communities in the nineteenth century.
 The title of the book is Thinking Together: Lecturing and Learning in the Long Nineteenth Century.
 It’s a great book and you should buy it, especially considering that the paperback version is not prohibitively expensive.

 We also created a snazzy, useful website for the Thinking Together book.